 In April 2015, the FASB issued ASU No. 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs."
 ASU No. 2015-03 requires that debt issuance costs be presented in the balance sheet as a direct deduction from the carrying amount of the related liability.
 Such treatment is now consistent with the presentation of debt discounts or premiums.
 As it stood prior to amendment, debt issuance costs were reported in the balance sheet as an asset (i.e., a deferred charge), whereas debt discounts and premiums were, and remain, reported as deductions from or additions to the debt itself.
 Recognition and measurement guidance for debt issuance costs is not affected by this standard update.
-The standard update is effective for fiscal years, and interim periods within those years, beginning after December 15, 2015.
+The standard update became effective the first quarter of 2016.
 The adoption of this standard update did not have a material impact on the Company's consolidated financial statements.